bison logo

 Table of Contents

 The lifeblood of any generator, coolant is more than just an accessory – it’s a necessity.
 This vital component plays a pivotal role in maintaining the generator’s temperature, ensuring it performs optimally even under extreme conditions.
-Without it, your generator risks overheating, which can lead to expensive damage and inconvenient downtime.
+Without it, your generator risks overheating, which can result in costly damage and inconvenient downtime.

 how to check and add coolant to a generator